jkknibbe99/GVSU-CIS350-TeamGoogleStadia/docs/software_requirements_specification.md

 	1. The player's health shall recover when they acquire a health item
 1. Enemies
 	1. An enemy shall be killed and be removed from the game-screen when the player fully depletes the enemy's health
+	1. The enemies shall lose health when attacked.
+	1. The enemies shall attack the user when in range.
+	1. The enemies shall move around the level.
 # Non-Functional Requirements

 1. Design/Artwork